medavox/distribackup/docs/report/report.md

 	All of these, though especially the first two, are highly desirable, and may become core goals during the course of the project.
 	- Transfer encryption - preventing digital wire taps from snooping on data being transferred is extremely important, especially given the use of a public network (the internet) as the transmission medium.
 	- Authentication - prevent attackers from joining the network without permission.
-	- Local storage encryption - Focus on interfacing with existing filesystem encryption technology here
+	- Local storage encryption - Focus on interfacing with existing file-system encryption technology here
-* Human-readable anoynmous peer IDs
+* Human-readable anonymous peer IDs
     - map IP address of a peer to a country,
     - then hash the peer's UUID to choose a name from a list specific for that country